twpayne/chezmoi/assets/chezmoi.io/docs/reference/command-line-flags/common.md

 Interpret *targets* passed to the command as paths in the source directory rather than the destination directory.

+## `--use-builtin-diff`

+Use chezmoi's builtin diff, even if the `diff.command` configuration variable is set.

 ## `-x`, `--exclude` *types*

 Exclude target state entries of type *types*. *types* is defined as in the